You are here

 - Patent and invention questions (or those related to protecting and developing intellectual properties that come up as part of the grant closeout process) should be directed to the Office of TechTransfer patent administrator (UMPatentAdmin@umich.edu).

 Many federal agencies also require a report on property and equipment disposition.
 ORSP and other U-M offices have responsibility for submission of these reports.
-The required information, however, must come from, and in some cases, be signed by the Project Director.
 The U-M Standard Practice 520.01 spells out procedures for the disposition of equipment at the end of a project or when it is being transferred to another institution.

 Project Closing Notification